 Try to eat foods that are not hard to bite or require a lot of chewing.
 If clenching or grinding cannot be controlled, or if this happens while you sleep, then a night guard may be a short-term solution to ease the tension in your jaw.

 Habitual slouching or hunching over will cause the lower jaw to shift forward.
-In chronic cases of poor posture, the upper and lower teeth may cease to fit together properly.
+In chronic issues of poor posture, the upper and lower teeth may cease to fit together properly.

-Our first concern when treating TMD is to relieve muscle spasm and joint pain.
-Usually, a pain reliever, anti-inflammatory or muscle relaxant will accomplish this.
+Our first concern when treating TMD is to relieve muscle spasms and joint pain.
+Usually, a pain reliever, anti-inflammatory, or muscle relaxant will accomplish this.
 To prevent damage due to clenching and grinding, we will build a night guard that will be both effective and comfortable to wear.

 There are a variety of ways to correct your bite and alleviate TMD symptoms.
 Four of the most common of these approaches are outlined below:

 We invite you to book an appointment at Memorial Square Dental Clinic today.
-Our team of dental professionals in Calgary, NE, Alberta, look forward to the opportunity to answer any of your concerns about TMD Disorders and to meet all of your family’s dental needs.
+Our Calgary Dental team of dental professionals in Calgary, NE, Alberta, look forward to the opportunity to answer any of your concerns about Calgary TMJ/TMD Disorders and to meet all of your family’s dental needs.